Updated July 3, 2014

-Lately, there’s been a steady flow of online talk and articles about what skills GIS professionals need to navigate today’s business climate, and how tech workers in general can ride the employment roller coaster.
+They seem ubiquitous, the discussions and articles about what skills GIS professionals need to stand out in today’s competitive hiring climate, and how tech workers in general can successfully ride the employment roller coaster.

-Those articles are directed to individuals, the ones who feel like knowing CPR isn’t enough to guarantee a good outcome in a scary situation.
-But the last five years have seen major technology-enabled shifts in expectations, and these have had a huge impact on organizations and their leadership.
-Lots of organizations are looking for ways not only to meet the new expectations, but also create new products and services and reach new customers.
+The conversations are directed at individuals, but the last five years have seen major technology-enabled shifts in expectations, and these new expectations have had a huge impact on organizations and their leadership.
+Lots of organizations are looking for ways not only to meet the new expectations, but also to create new products and services and reach new customers.

-In their 2012 Employee Job Satisfaction and Engagement study, the Society for Human Resource Management says developing employees is an important way to increase job satisfaction and reduce staff turnover.
+In their 2012 Employee Job Satisfaction and Engagement study, the Society for Human Resource Management says developing employees is an important strategy to increase job satisfaction and reduce staff turnover (which is costly).
 Higher job satisfaction is associated with increased productivity, lower turnover, and higher customer satisfaction.

 Despite the amazing technology that permeates modern life, humans remain indispensable.
 As far as I know, no gadget has yet invented a new gadget.
 No computer has ever created a web map all by itself, contributed to a white paper, or put together slides for an executive presentation (although Watson may be honing his animation skills as you read this).